 The weather is mildly hot during the day while hiking and cold at night, depending on the altitude.
 There is also a lesser chance of rain during this time, and you will like to get clear days consecutively, which is perfect for hiking.

-Day 0: I arrived in Pokhara, went out, and bought a map, a cheap sleeping bag, and a trekking pole to prepare myself for the trek.
+Day 0: I arrived in Pokhara and bought a map, a cheap sleeping bag, and a trekking pole to prepare for the trek.

-Day 3: Again, I started out early in the morning, walking down a mountain from Chhomrong, crossing a suspension bridge and going up again through lower and upper Sinuwa.
-Five hours in, I arrived at Bamboo for lunch and then walked for another 2 hours to Dovan and stayed there for the night.
+Day 3: Once again, I set off early in the morning, descending from Chhomrong, crossing a suspension bridge, and climbing back up through Lower and Upper Sinuwa.
+About five hours into the hike, I reached Bamboo for lunch before continuing for another two hours to Dovan, where I spent the night.

-Day 4: I started out early as usual and walked to the Himalayas.
-I rested for a coffee and proceeded to Deurali and then to MBC.
-From the Himalayas, itโs all uphill for 5 hours, so be prepared.
+Day 4: I started early as usual and hiked to Himalaya, where I stopped for a coffee before continuing to Deurali and finally Machapuchare Base Camp (MBC).
+From Himalaya onward, it's almost entirely uphill for around five hours, so be prepared.
 I went to bed early at MBC.

-Day 6: I continued down the same route until I reached Chhomrong and rested there for another day.
+Day 6: I continued down the same trail until I reached Chhomrong, where I stayed for another night.

-- Water: Free tap water, 50 NPR per liter of purified water.
+- Water: Free tap water is available in many villages, or around 50 NPR per liter for purified drinking water.

 What to Pack for Annapurna Base Camp Trek?

-- Hiking Clothes: The sun is strong, and you will be sweating a lot while hiking, so I would recommend something light and breathable, like a weather-proof outer-shell jacket, together with a fleece jacket and a regular shirt inside.
-Here are jackets I recommend you get for the trip: fleece jacket and the beautiful orange Columbia outer-shell jacket.
+- Hiking Clothes: The sun can be intense during the day, and you'll be working up a sweat while hiking, so wear lightweight, breathable layers.
+I recommend a moisture-wicking base layer, a fleece jacket for insulation, and a waterproof outer shell for rain and wind.
+Here are the jackets I recommend: this fleece jacket and the Columbia waterproof outer-shell jacket.

-- Wet Wipes: The next best thing to actually having a shower in the mountains.
-You will thank yourself for it after 10 days of not showering.
+- Wet Wipes: The next best thing to a shower in the mountains.
+You'll be glad you packed them after several days on the trail.

-- Toiletries: Wet wipes, tissue papers, a toothbrush, toothpaste, sunscreen, lip balm, etc.
+- Toiletries: Pack the essentials, including wet wipes, toilet paper, a toothbrush, toothpaste, sunscreen, lip balm, and hand sanitizer.

 How to Get from Kathmandu to Pokhara?